 Our bot message editor features many possibilities to create engaging chatbot messages.
 In this article, we will prepare you for the process of setting up conversational messages that are more than monotonous information.
+Below, we'll explore:

-Important to know before you start
+- Important information to know before you start

-At the top of the module, you can see the module's ID and name.
+At the top of the Module, you can see the Module's ID and name.

 This is the place where you create chatbot messages.
 Add more speech bubbles by clicking the plus in the top right corner.

-The time unit is milliseconds and as a rule of thumb, we recommend calculating 1000 milliseconds per text line.
+The time unit is milliseconds, and as a rule of thumb, we recommend calculating 1000 milliseconds per text line.
 If the message is rather complex, it might be useful to estimate 1500 milliseconds per text line.

 Within a bot message, there are four features: Response, Custom, Media, and Emojis, and each of these will be explained below.
 Bear in mind that your cursor has to be in the message field to view those features.